Q: What is an Alcohol Management Plan?

 Q: How have the proposed minimum standards been developed?

-A. The draft minimum standards have been developed based on initial discussions between the Commonwealth Government, Northern Territory Government and other key stakeholders.
+A. The draft minimum standards are developed based on initial discussions between the Commonwealth Government, Northern Territory Government and other key stakeholders.
 The standards reflect supply, demand and harm reduction strategies.

 Q: Where a community has already begun developing an Alcohol Management Plan, will they need to change it to make sure it meets the minimum standards?